What To Expect When You Visit Your Gynaecologist

 This is an internal test which looks for the presence of such gynaecological conditions such as cysts or a rotated uterus.

 To carry out the exam your doctor will lubricate two gloved fingers and examine your vaginal wall whilst the other hand presses gently on your lower abdomen.
 Taking less than a minute, some women feel some slight discomfort but pain is uncommon.

 This exam has a reputation for being uncomfortable, but in the hands of our highly experienced team there is little to worry about.
 Our consultants have access to a variety of speculums to ensure both comfort and diagnostic accuracy.

 Once lubricated, the speculum is inserted into the vagina and holds the vagina open.
 This allows view of the cervix and for a sample to be taken for a cervical or ‘pap’ smear.

 There is no special preparation or steps to take before coming for your consultation.
 There are however some things which can make it easier for the doctor to reach a diagnosis.

 If you are in the middle or finishing a period it would be best to delay your consultation until it has finished completely for around 24 hours or more.
 Refraining from tampon use, vaginal lubricants or cleansers in the 48 hours leading up to examination will allow for more accurate and speedy diagnosis.

 It will also help if you can bring any records you have of your medical, sexual and recent menstrual history.

-To learn more about Phoenix Hospital Chelmsford’s gynaecology services, or to book an appointment with us, please enquire now or call us on 01245 801234.
+To learn more about Phoenix Hospital Chelmsford’s gynaecology services, or to book an appointment with us, please call us on 01245 801234.